Supported Shoulderstand

 4. For high blood pressure: Only practice this pose under the guidance of an experienced teacher.

-5. For pregnancy: If you have prior experience with this pose, then you can practice it through the first trimester.
-If you have had any miscarriages or want to practice Shoulderstand after that, then consult an experienced yoga instructor first.
+5. For pregnancy: If you have prior experience with this pose, you can practice it through the first trimester.
+If you have had any miscarriages or want to practice Shoulderstand beyond that point, consult an experienced yoga instructor first.

 6. The first time you perform this pose: Do not do it alone.
 Have an experienced instructor watch you.
 It is safer for most people to learn Shoulderstand before learning Headstand.